 As one of the lesser-known characteristics of a diamond, fluorescence is commonly misunderstood.
 In reality, diamond fluorescence is a simple, natural effect appearing in roughly 30% of all diamonds that causes them to glow under ultraviolet light (UV).
-Diamond fluorescence is most often blue, but it can manifest in a wide array of colors including yellow, orange, red, white or green.
+Diamond fluorescence is most often blue, but it can manifest in a wide array of colours including yellow, orange, red, white or green.

 In a small percentage of diamonds (less than .02%), fluorescence can give the stone a cloudy or oily look, and some consider this to be an undesirable trait.
-In other cases, fluorescence can give certain diamonds on the color spectrum a whiter appearance, which is perceived as a positive.
+In other cases, fluorescence can give certain diamonds on the colour spectrum a whiter appearance, which is perceived as a positive.
 That’s why it takes a little more digging to understand if strong fluorescence in a diamond is good or bad.

 Diamond fluorescence scale and the GIA